dguzenko/newdocs/docs/texts.md

 **Default**

-The Default layout has several Sublayouts

-*Default*

 Displays the text.

-*Item Link*

-Displays a link to the it's Item with the text as the link content.

 **Widgetkit**

 Displays a Slideset, Slideshow or Accordion widget with the text as content.

+**qTip**

+Dispays the text by Tooltip or Modal display method.
+Find more details [here](https://www.zoolanders.com/configuration-tips/qtip-options).

+**Widgetkit2**

+Displays a Grid, Grid Stack, Map, Slideshow or Switcher widget with the text as content.

 Customizations
 --------------